 It would be insincere to ignore the fear & sadness surrounding dementia.
 However, we hope to create safe spaces for the public to gently explore and reflect on these conditions, connect with each other and begin to celebrate the new ways people are 'living well with dementia'.

-We aim to create a finished production in 2021 which uses performance & music as a tool for change.
+We aim to research and develop this project in 2022 and uses performance & music as a tool for change.

 What audiences are saying -